NgiapPuoyKoh/ai-chat-annotator/README.md

 - Using Flask Session and python to process conversations and store them in a non-relational database using MongoDB
 - The MongoDB schema will support annotating the CRUD functions including classifying, rating, editing and, removing conversations
 - A form interface will allow for a data analyst to annotate the conversations
-- Real-time chat functionality will be implemented using Flask session and be replace by Flask.socketIO as a future enhancement
+- Real-time chat functionality will be implemented using Flask session with AJAX and be replace by Flask.socketIO as a future enhancement
 - A minimally viable UX is intentional and will be developed using Materialize with Flask frame to focus the initial version of the application on data
 - Chat Application will include feature description with instructions, self-service, user account creation, user role and access administration
 - MongoDB database schema is API ready for JASON extract for external AI modeling